VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates the amount of congestion for base year - automobile, light truck, truck, and bus vmt are allocated to freeways, arterials, and other roadways.

-* Data sources include none
+* Data sources include 2009 Urban Mobility Study
-* Model types include Delay-based
+* Model types include lookup tables
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Data files in inst/extdata
 * Documented in R Script only, no md file produced

 The models in this model step are:

 * Model name: Speed estimated from demand vs lane-mile supply
-  + Model type: Delay-based
+  + Model type: lookup tables
-  + Estimation data: azone_its_prop.csv
+  + Estimation data: inst/extdata/CongModel_ls.RData
-  + Estimation method: Package build
+  + Estimation method: Data files in inst/extdata
   + Estimation script: R/CalculateCongestionBase.R
   + Model object: data/CongModel_ls.rda
-  + Notes: NA
+  + Notes: This module has no estimated model parameters, derived from RPAT scripts.
+Original source of models is GreenSTEP models.

 ####  CalculateCongestionFuture

 This module calculates the amount of congestion for future year - automobile, light truck, truck, and bus vmt are allocated to freeways, arterials, and other roadways.

-* Data sources include none
+* Data sources include 2009 Urban Mobility Study
-* Model types include Delay-based
+* Model types include lookup tables
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Data files in inst/extdata
 * Documented in R Script only, no md file produced

 The models in this model step are:

 * Model name: Speed estimated from demand vs lane-mile supply
-  + Model type: Delay-based
+  + Model type: lookup tables
-  + Estimation data: NA
+  + Estimation data: inst/extdata/CongModel_ls.RData
-  + Estimation method: Package build
+  + Estimation method: Data files in inst/extdata
   + Estimation script: R/CalculateCongestionFuture.R
   + Model object: NA
-  + Notes: NA
+  + Notes: This module has no estimated model parameters, derived from RPAT scripts.
+Original source of models is GreenSTEP models.

 ####  CalculateCongestionPolicy

 This module calculates the amount of congestion - automobile, light truck, truck, and bus vmt are allocated to freeways, arterials, and other roadways adjusted by policy applied for the selected scenario.

-* Data sources include none
+* Data sources include 2009 Urban Mobility Study
-* Model types include Delay-based
+* Model types include lookup tables
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Data files in inst/extdata
 * Documented in R Script only, no md file produced

 The models in this model step are:

 * Model name: Speed estimated from demand vs lane-mile supply, adjusted by intervention policy
-  + Model type: Delay-based
+  + Model type: lookup tables
-  + Estimation data: NA
+  + Estimation data: inst/extdata/CongModel_ls.RData
-  + Estimation method: Package build
+  + Estimation method: Data files in inst/extdata
   + Estimation script: R/CalculateCongestionPolicy.R
   + Model object: NA
-  + Notes: NA
+  + Notes: This module has no estimated model parameters, derived from RPAT scripts.
+Original source of models is GreenSTEP models.

 ###  VETravelDemandMM